shdant113/webDiplomacy-GR/README.md

 FP: 82
 Live: 494

-This outputs a bunch of files called YYYY-MM.csv.
+This outputs a bunch of files called GhostRatings-YYYY-MM.csv.
 Put them in a folder so they're not overwritten the next time you run it.
 You can test that you're doing everything right by checking past months against existing GR from the tournaments site, or by noting that new games are played in the latest games column.

 ### TO RUN ELO: